aws-samples/generative-bi-using-rag/README.md

 }
 ```

-Make sure you have enabled model access in AWS Console in us-west-2 (美国西部 (俄勒冈州)) region for Anthropic Claude model and Amazon Titan embedding model.
+Make sure you have enabled model access in AWS Console in us-west-2 (Oregon) region for Anthropic Claude model and Amazon Titan embedding model.

 ### 3. Install Docker and Docker Compose